 So you’ve decided to rent a house or apartment for your next trip or family vacation.
 Great!
 But where do you begin?
-The increasing popularity of vacation rentals has led to an explosion of resources on the Web, which can be more overwhelming than useful.
-With hundreds of thousands of properties listed online and in real estate offices all over the world, how can you find the one that’s right for you?
+The increasing popularity of vacation rentals has led to an explosion of resources on the internet, which can be more overwhelming than useful.
+With hundreds of thousands of properties listed online and in real estate offices all over the world, how can you find a vacation rental that’s right for you?

-To make the process easier, we’ve pulled together our most useful tips and Web resources for finding and getting a great deal on your next vacation rental.
-We’ll tell you where to begin your search, when to reserve your property and what questions to ask the homeowner before your stay.
-Start here and you’ll be well on your way to finding the house, bungalow or oceanfront villa of your dreams.
+To make the process easier, we’ve pulled together our most useful tips and online resources for finding and getting a great deal on your next vacation rental.
+We’ll tell you where to begin your search, when to reserve your property and which questions to ask the homeowner before your stay.
+Start here and you’ll be well on your way to finding the vacation rental of your dreams.

 Start by visiting the many useful vacation rental sites on the Web (we’ve listed a few of our favorites below).
 They are well organized and will help you narrow down the areas that appeal to you most and what you can expect to find there.
 Many sites will allow you to save your favorite properties to a wish list for easy comparison, and to communicate directly with homeowners, who are usually eager to share first-hand knowledge of the areas where they have properties.

 Your best bet is to compare rates, amenities, views and conditions before entering into a rental agreement.
 Keep in mind that certain sites are simply a forum for owners to list their properties, while other sites serve as rental agents and take a more active role in the process.
 You may pay slightly more when booking through an agent site, but they may also be more willing to step in if something goes wrong with your rental.